harshitgoel96/pteron-pcb/README.md

 |-------------|------------|--------------|--------------|
 | Acrylic | :heavy_check_mark: |:x: | :exclamation: Untested, plate need to be lasered on 2mm sheet |
 | 3D Printed | :construction: I plan to work on it AFTER choc 3d case is added |:x: | :soon: ETA Mid to end of July |

+## TO DO LIST
+* VIA support in QMK coming :SOON:
+* OLED Support in both QMK and ZMK.
+* Encoder Support in both QMK and ZMK.
+* Get firmware merged with QMK and ZMK.